daveeyob/daveeyob/README.md

 - 👋 Hi, I’m @daveeyob
-- 👀 I’m interested in Computer Science, coding , App development, Flutter and IT in General
+- 👀 I’m interested in Computer Science, coding , WebApps, and IT in General
-- 🌱 I’m currently learning Computer Science CS50x
+- 🌱 I’m currently working as a SysAdmin
 - 💞️ I’m looking to collaborate on Computer Science, coding and IT
 - 📫 How to reach me
 -               instagram @schetchydome